rudedogg/SwiftTryCatch/README.md

 **Note:** This repository was originally forked from [https://github.com/williamFalcon/SwiftTryCatch](https://github.com/williamFalcon/SwiftTryCatch) and updated to work with Swift 2.0, since the original API conflicted with new try/catch keywords introduced by new Swift version.

+Swift 2.0 support was added by https://github.com/seanparsons/SwiftTryCatch, which I've forked.
+This fork allows installs for OS X, tvOS, and watchOS.

 ##Usage

 ### Install via Cocoapods